 A hearty lunch is served at the nearby Resurrection Roadhouse before heading out to Exit Glacier, a major attraction of the Kenai Fjords National Park.
 Enjoy a short guided walk along the nature trail that takes you to the face of the glacial ice.
 Keep a lookout for mountain goats, moose, or a bear high up on the mountainside.
 Your next stop is the Alaska SeaLife Center.
 A unique blend of research, rehabilitation and education takes place in this state-of-the-art facility.
 Watch stellar sea lions, river otters, harbor seals, walrus, and puffins play.
 Lastly, take in the local sights and history as your tour guide takes you through Seward before returning to your hotel, ship, or the Alaska Railroad Depot.
 Miller’s Landing can make all your reservations for the Real Alaskan Tour.

 Ride the Alaska Railroad Coastal Classic Train from Seward to Anchorage: This is listed in many of the well known tour guides as one of the best trips in Alaska for viewing wildlife and scenery.
-Miller’s Landing can make all your reservations and answer your questions about this fascinating ride.

 Learn more about the Alaska Railroad Coastal Classic.

-What about the Mount Marathon Race and 4th of July Festivities?: Seward goes all out on the 4th of July with parades, festivities, greased pole contests, bands, contests, and their famous Mount Marathon Race.
+What about the Mount Marathon Race and 4th of July Festivities?: Seward goes all out on the 4th of July with parades, festivities, bands, contests, and their famous Mount Marathon Race.
 This is a grueling test for athletes to the top of Mount Marathon (elevation 3,022 feet) and back down.
 The descent is so steep that it’s part run, part jump, and part slide.
 The race attracts competitors from all over the world, and thousands of spectators line the route each year.